wmfs/tymly-website/docs/guide/README.md

 It's worth stressing Adaptive Cards itself is a simple, extensible, **open** standard.
 As Cardscript and Tymly demonstrate, it's possible to work with the Adaptive Card vocabulary (and benefit from a modest ecosystem of tooling, linting and other resources) without installing any Microsoft technology whatsoever.
 :::

-The additional elements and features that Cardscript brings to-the-party adhere to the [extensibility principles](https://docs.microsoft.com/en-us/adaptive-cards/resources/principles) as set-out in the Adaptive Card specification.
+The additional elements and features that Cardscript brings-to-the-party adhere to the [extensibility principles](https://docs.microsoft.com/en-us/adaptive-cards/resources/principles) as set-out in the Adaptive Card specification.

-* As an aside, those familiar with the [GDS Design System](https://design-system.service.gov.uk/) may also recognise a subset of Cardscript's additional elements (e.g. the [addresses pattern](https://design-system.service.gov.uk/patterns/addresses/)).
+* **As an aside, those familiar with the [GDS Design System](https://design-system.service.gov.uk/) may also recognise a subset of Cardscript's additional elements (e.g. the [addresses pattern](https://design-system.service.gov.uk/patterns/addresses/)).**

 `TODO: Put a list of Cardscript elements here`